btholt/complete-intro-to-linux-and-the-cli/lessons/what-is-linux.md

 # What Makes Linux, Linux

 At its core, Linux is the kernel.
-Anything based on this Linux kernel is a considered a Linux distribution, or distro for short.
+Anything based on this Linux kernel is considered a Linux distribution, or distro for short.

 ![Linux Kernel Map](./images/linux_kernel_map.png)